snowplow-archive/snowplow.github.com/_posts/2015-08-12-snowplow-objective-c-tracker-0.4.0-released.md

 pod 'SnowplowTracker', '~> 0.4'
 {% endhighlight %}

-If you prefer, you can manually add the tracker's source code and dependencies into your project's codebase.
+If you prefer, you can manually add the tracker's source code and dependencies into your project's codebase, or use the new Static Framework.

 <h2><a name="help">7.
 Getting help</a></h2>